113-GittiGidiyor-Java-Spring-Bootcamp/fifth-homework-yetanrikulu/README.md

-##### Only unit test of course controller and course services is available because of the time limitation.
+##### Only unit test of course controller and course services are available because of the time limitation.

 # Beşinci hafta ödevi teslim tarihi : 14 Eylül Salı - Saat 23:00